Boeing VC-25: VC-25B

-In June 2019, President Trump announced his plans to revamp the VC-25's livery from the traditional white and ultramarine shades to one of red, white, and blue.
+In June 2019, President Trump announced his plans to revamp the VC-25's livery from the traditional Robin egg blue (called "luminous ultramarine") white and silver shades to one of red, white, and blue.
 This would have been the first deviation from the Raymond Loewy livery scheme since it was introduced in 1962 on the VC-137C which was first used as Air Force One during the Kennedy administration.
 The Biden administration abandoned the new design, citing "additional engineering, as well as increased time and cost."
 A modified version of the traditional scheme was announced in March 2023.

-The 747s begun undergoing modification work at the Boeing's San Antonio facility in 2020.
+The 747s began undergoing modification work at Boeing's San Antonio facility in 2020.
 According to The Wall Street Journal, the development process has been hit by multiple "production mishaps", including the discovery of empty tequila mini-bottles on one of the aircraft, and the use of jacks that were not rated to support the weight of the aircraft.
 While the jacking did not result in damage to the planes, "the Pentagon's contractor-management agency formally requested Boeing improve its operations."
-While the initial delivery date was set to 2024, the Pentagon expects the jets to be two to three years late.

-In April 2022, Boeing's CEO Dave Calhoun revealed that he expects the company to have a loss of $660 million on the VC-25B program, after the contract was renegotiated by President Trump.
+While the initial delivery date was set to 2024, the Pentagon expects the jets to be two to three years late, with the Air Force projecting delivery of the first VC-25B in 2027, and the other in 2028, as of a 2023 press release.
+By 2025 the delivery date had slipped to 2029 and the Air Force was considering changes to the requirements to bring the delivery date back to 2027.